waynehoover/knowledge/README.md

 # Introduction

-This is my open commonplace book.
-Sometimes this is called a personal knowledge wiki or personal knowledge base.
+This is my open commonplace book, or personal knowledge wiki.

-Use the navigation on search to read my thoughts, learnings, and general ideas on a topic.
+Use the sidebar or the search field to get a glimpse into my mind.

-Click [here](meta.md) for how this commonplace book is built and how I use it.
+Click [here](meta.md) for the tools I use to put this together, and how I use it.